1. Jainism was founded by__________.

 Explanation: Grandson of Ashoka, Samprati patronized Jainism widely.

-44. The western Indian region where Jainism spread strongly was:
+44. The western Indian region where Jainism spread strongly was__________.

 A) Gujarat and Rajasthan